Denny McCarthy: Professional career

 After playing in the 2015 Walker Cup, McCarthy turned pro and played on the Web.com Tour for the 2016 season.
 He finished the 2016 season with seven top-25 finishes including two top-10s in 21 events.
 He finished the year outside the top-25 and would remain on the Web.com Tour for the following season.
 In 2017, he finished with nine top-25 finishes including four top-10s in 22 events.
 After finishing outside the top-25 in the regular season, he locked up his PGA Tour card in the Web.com Tour Finals.
+McCarthy almost had his first PGA victory in April 2024 at the Valero Texas Open, he birdied the last seven holes to force a playoff, he lost in the playoff to Akshay Bhatia.

 Personal life

 McCarthy has a brother and two sisters.
 Brother Ryan played college golf at Loyola University Maryland.
-Sister Cristina played college lacrosse at James Madison University and Georgetown University and sister Michaela currently plays lacrosse at Virginia Tech.
+Sister Cristina played college lacrosse at James Madison University and Georgetown University and sister Michaela played lacrosse at Virginia Tech.

+McCarthy is also a cousin of comedian Greg Fitzsimmons.